BikashBIOS/Sharier-Final-App/README.md

 # Sharier-Final-App
 Share Images, Videos and PDFs among your Friends and Users.

-Libraries Imported:
+**Libraries Imported:**

-PICASSO - To display Images.
+1) Picasso - To display Images.
-ExoPlayer - For Video Controls(Play/Pause), Fullscreen, Buffering Video Compressor Module - for compressing Videos.
+2) ExoPlayer - For Video Controls(Play/Pause), Fullscreen Layout and Buffering.
+3) Video Compressor Module - for compressing Videos.
-Firebase - To implement Firebase Storage, Database and Authentication
+4) Firebase - To implement Firebase Storage, Realtime Database and Authentication.

-Plan:
+**PLAN:**

 1) Multiple users can **Register** and **Login** on to the app.
 2) Create their own folders in which they can store their Videos, Images and Documents.
 3) 3 floating buttons for uploading Images, Videos and documents respectively.